 - Obtain an accounting of disclosures of your health information.
 The accounting will only provide information about disclosures made for purposes other than treatment, payment or health care operations.

 - Request communication of your health information by alternative means or locations.

 - Revoke your authorization to use or disclose health information except to the extent that action has already been taken.

 - Complain about any aspect of our health information practices to us or to the Department of Health and Human Services of the United States.
 You can complain to us and expect an investigation and explanation by writing: Vista Community Clinic Privacy Officer, 1000 Vale Terrace, Vista, CA 92084.
 You can make a complaint to the Dept. of Health and Human Services by addressing your written complaint to: Secretary, Dept. of Health and Human Services.

 Changes to this Notice

-Vista Community Clinic (VCC) reserves the right to change this Notice.
-VCC reserves the right to make the revised Notice effective for health information already collected about you/your child, as well as any information received in the future.
-VCC will post a copy of the current Notice in a clear and prominent location to which you have access.
+We reserve the right to change this Notice.
+We reserve the right to make the revised Notice effective for health information we already have about you/your child, as well as any information we receive in the future.
+We will post a copy of the current Notice in a clear and prominent location to which you have access.
 The Notice is also available to you upon request.
-The Notice will contain, on the first page in the top right‐hand corner, the effective date.
-In addition, if revised, and you are still with Vista Community Clinic (VCC) will offer you a copy of the current Notice in effect.
+The Notice will contain, on the first page in the top right-hand corner, the effective date.
+In addition, if we revise the Notice and you are still with Vista Community Clinic we will offer you a copy of the current Notice in effect.